ServiceComposer/ServiceComposer.AspNetCore/docs/options-customizations.md

 > Note: Types implementing `IViewModelCompositionOptionsCustomization` are not managed by IoC container.
 Dependency injection is not available.

-`ViewModelCompositionOptions` offers the ability to access the application `IConfiguration` insance.
-By default the `ViewModelCompositionOptions.Configuration` property is null.
+`ViewModelCompositionOptions` offers the ability to access the application `IConfiguration` instance.
+By default, the `ViewModelCompositionOptions.Configuration` property is null.
 If accessed it throws an `ArgumentException`.
 To enable configuration support, pass the `IConfiguration` instance when configuring ServiceComposer via the  `AddViewModelComposition` extension method.